What is Betel Nut?

 How Does Betel Nut Make you Feel?
 Is There a Betel Nut High

 Overall the of chewing Betel Nut was pretty pleasant, but not overwhelmingly so.
+For me, chewing betel nut felt like drinking two cups of strong coffee.
 I guess addiction would have to sneak up on you.
 Under the right circumstances, I might try it again, but I have to say I have had my curiosity about Betel sufficiently quenched.
 Like alcohol, tobacco or caffeine, it seems to be just another one of those habits that pulls some people in and leaves others alone.

 Dubious Betel Nut Health Benefits